compuphase/Black-Magic-Probe-Book/README.md

 # Embedded Debugging with the Black Magic Probe
 <img src="https://github.com/compuphase/Black-Magic-Probe-Book/blob/master/doc/blackmagicprobe-book.jpg" alt="Book cover" width="400" align="right">
 This guide covers setting up and using the <a href="https://github.com/blackmagic-debug/blackmagic/">Black Magic Probe</a>.
 The Black Magic Probe is a low cost JTAG/SWD probe for ARM Cortex micro-controllers.
 A distinguishing feature of the Black Magic Probe is that it embeds a GDB server.
+As a result, the
+    libbsd-dev
+    libfontconfig-dev
+    libgtk-3-dev
+    libusb-1.0-dev
+    glfw-3.3 (libglfw3-dev)
-As a result, the GNU Debugger can directly connect to the Black Magic Probe.
+GNU Debugger can directly connect to the Black Magic Probe.

 &nbsp;<br/>
 While setting up and using the Black Magic Probe has also been covered in wikis and blogs, I found that those description often only scratched the surface of the subject.
 With this guide, I set out to give a more comprehensive account.
 Over time, this guide has been updated to cover new firmware releases, as well as specific notes on [ctxLink](http://www.sidprice.com/ctxlink/), a derivative of the Black Magic Probe that offers a WiFi connection.